tmax818/phrg-transitioning-from-ruby-to-html/README.md

 **Our** web grows in size and quality when more voices are able to share and advance their perspectives on it. **But** you need not be intimidated!
 Unlike Ruby or Python you won't have to learn a new English-like vocabulary (`elsif` is not something you use in daily life, nor in HTML!).
-Armed with your passion, determination, creativity and the skills you will learn.

 ## Creating Web Applications Is the Art of Generating HTML "Interfaces"